-- Compensation allocated on a time basis; - Employee benefits allocated on the basis of direct salary expenses; - Travel, conference, and meeting expenses charged directly to the activity that incurred the expense; - Occupancy expenses allocated on a space-utilized basis; and
+- · Compensation that is allocated on a time basis. - Employee benefits that are allocated on the basis of direct salary expenses, - Travel, conference, and meeting expenses that are charged directly to the activity that incurred the expense, - Occupancy expenses that are allocated on a space-utilized basis, and

-Other indirect expenses allocated on the basis of direct salary expenses or total direct expenses.
+Other indirect expenses that are allocated on the basis of direct salary expenses or total direct expenses.

-Part VIII-B. Summary of Program-Related Investments
+Part IX-B-Summary of Program-Related Investments